 How prevalent is depression in Australia, who is most likely to be affected, and how is it treated?
 Brisbane Psychologist Paul Carver presents the facts about depression.

-However, for young people it is worse.
+For young people the figures are worse.
 In a May 2016 Guardian article, former Australian of the Year, Professor Patrick McGorry, said that in Australia mental illness contributed to about 50% of the poor health experienced by young people.

 Depression and Suicide Rates in Australia